-Judoka are coached by Ron Knapper, 5th Dan and Steve Smith, 2nd Dan who are both FPJ2* qualified Judo Coaches and BJC Referees and are assisted by a number of Dan Grades.
+Judoka are coached by Ron Knapper, 5th Dan (FPJ 2*) and Steve Smith, 2nd Dan (FPJ 2* and Level 2**) who are also BJC registered Referees.
+They are assisted by a number of other Dan Grades.

 *BJC Coaching Qualification